HyunsolChoi/Hyunsol/content/en/blog/riot api/index.md

 ## GOAL

-The goal was to implement user information in JSON format to allow information retrieval by ID using the [Riot API](https://developer.riotgames.com/apis).
+The goal was to use the [Riot API](https://developer.riotgames.com/apis) to retrieve user information by ID, providing the information in JSON format.

 ## Diffrences